forty9ten/docker-rabbitmq-example/README.md

 Each ```RUN``` command will create a new layer.
 A layer is like a snapshot, a new layer is created after a sucessful ```RUN``` command.
 This is why Docker images builds can be so fast because if anything else failed after a ```RUN``` command it will continue from the previous known good layer instead of starting over again.
-In our case we only cares about the final image that's why we delete all intermediate layers.
+In our case we only care about the final image that's why we delete all intermediate layers.

 #### Build the Clients